MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Remove-MgSecurityCaseEdiscoveryCaseCustodianHold.md

 After the operation is created, you can get the status by retrieving the Location parameter from the response headers.
 The location provides a URL that will return an eDiscoveryHoldOperation object.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaSecurityCaseEdiscoveryCaseCustodianHold](/powershell/module/Microsoft.Graph.Beta.Security/Remove-MgBetaSecurityCaseEdiscoveryCaseCustodianHold?view=graph-powershell-beta)

 ## SYNTAX

 ### RemoveExpanded (Default)